dmiedema/best-practices/README.md

 ## Commenting

 ***ALWAYS*** use `/* */` style comments.
 It's easier to read for my IDE.
 It's best to just not comment anything though.
 Be sure to create heiroglyphics using ascii art in your comment blocks so future civilizations can understand your code too.
-## Variable Naming

-Use the Green Coding Standard.
-Memory and disk space isn't free, reduce, reuse, recycle.

-Bandwidth isn't cheap either.
-Think of your user.
-Quit being so selfish.